techworkersco/twc-site-nl/content/resources/long-term-illness/index.en.md

 - Your capabilities and limitations, and the extent to which you're able to work
 - An indication as to how long they expect you to be absent
-- Any advice regarding adjustments, work arrangements, or interventions that the employer must implement for you to be able to reintegrate
+- Any advice regarding adjustments, work arrangements, or interventions that the employer should implement for you to be able to reintegrate

 For example, a company doctor may indicate to an employer: